matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 - 3D printer
 - Raspberry Pi Pico
-- 47 Cherry MX compatible switches
+- 40 Cherry MX compatible switches
-- Optional - 1 Cherry MX compatible stabilizer (as the spacebar is only 2U size, it is not neccesary to have a stabilizer there)
-- 47 keycaps (can be also printed if you want to)
+- 40 keycaps (can be also printed if you want to)
-- 47 1N4148 diodes
+- 40 1N4148 diodes
 - some wire
 - soldering iron
 - a lot of patience